Corgea/vs_code_plugin/README.md

 2. **View Vulnerabilities**: Open the Corgea sidebar to see the current issues in your code.
 3. **Apply Fixes**: Click on a vulnerability to view details and apply fixes directly from the webview panel.

-## Release Notes

-### 1.0.0

-- Initial release of the Corgea extension.
-- Full support for automatic vulnerability detection and fix application.

 ---